psholtz/MIT-6.087/Section-2/exercise2-04.md

 or shifting y bitwise to the right by 1 bit, and assigning that new value to y.

-Shifting y=4 bitwise to the right by 1 bit yields 2.
+Shifting y = 4 bitwise to the right by 1 bit yields 2.

-Hence, we expect that y=2 after this expression evaluates.
+Hence, we expect that y = 2 after this expression evaluates:

 ```c
 x <-- 10